subconsciousnetwork/subtext/faq.md

 See [explorations/multi-ref-links.md](explorations/multi-ref-links.md) for more.

+## Why line-oriented?

-## Why not delimit blocks with a blank line?
+For example, why not delimit blocks with a blank line?

-Subtext was first sparked by seeing [Runic](https://wiki.xxiivv.com/site/runic.html), which made me fall in love with the simple and clever idea of line-oriented markup.
+Subtext was partially sparked by discovering [Runic](https://wiki.xxiivv.com/site/runic.html) some years ago.
+This clever little language made me fall in love with the idea of line-oriented markup.
 Discovering [Project Gemini](https://gemini.circumlunar.space/docs/specification.gmi) was further confirmation that line-oriented markup could be a solid basis for hypertext.

 One reason to appreciate line-orientation is that it makes parsing extremely simple.
 Breaking by line is an elegant balance that is [simple for people and simple for computers](design.md).